*** WAIT LISTS ARE OPEN ***

 WHA Wait Lists

-For those needing assistance with the online application, or if no access to an online computer is available, there is a dedicated application computer available at the WHA offices between the hours of 8:00AM to 12:30PM and 1:30PM to 3:30PM - Monday through Friday.
+For those needing assistance with the online application, or if no access to an online computer is available, there is a dedicated application computer available at the WHA offices between the hours of 8:00AM to 12:30PM and 1:30PM to 3:30PM - Monday, Tuesday, Thursday and Friday.
+Our offices are closed to the General Public on Wednesdays.
 There is only ONE computer available which can be used on a first come first serve basis - and it is only setup for application purposes.
 There are staff members available to help with the application entry if necessary.

 WHA does not charge fees to apply and does not reach out to you by phone or email suggesting you join a waiting list.
 If you apply to fraudulent sites you are at risk for identity theft as personal information is provided during the application process.
 If you are wary about applying for housing assistance please call the WHA offices at 262-436-0932.
 A WHA staff member will return your call as soon as someone is available to assist you.